Update: 3 p.m. Jan. 30

 Protect Plants

 If you can, move cold-sensitive outdoor plants inside to protected areas.
 If you leave plants outside, you can cover them with cloth sheets or quilts.
-The University of West Florida has more information on winter plant protection here.
+The University of Florida has more information on winter plant protection here.

 Protect Pipes